chrissalam/chrissalam.github.io/_posts/2024-11-20-longest-common-prefix.md

 prefix_length -= 1
 prefix = prefix[0:prefix_length]
 ```
 You can save a line and be more idiomatic.
-Even through I said I hate the syntax it is more space efficient.
+Even though I said I hate the syntax it is more space efficient.
 The other keys are iterating through strings but also using a while loop to check each prefix versus the string

 ```python
 prefix = strings[0]